Direct20/ExpressionEx/README.md

 # ExpressionEx
-A simple calculator which supports brackets and various operator.
+A simple calculator which supports brackets and various operators.

 ## Features
 #### 1.Multiple Operators